loco-choco/TranspilerHandbook/transpiler.md

 	IL_0003: stloc.0 //Stores it in the first local variable (size)

 	//int i = 0;
-	IL_0004: ldc.i4.0 //Gets the constant 0
+	IL_0004: ldc.i4.0 //Loads the constant 0
-	IL_0005: stloc.1 //Loads into the second local variable (i)
+	IL_0005: stloc.1 //Stores in the second local variable (i)

 	IL_0006: br.s      IL_0010 //Goes to IL_0010, where the for loop starts
 	// start of loop